0. Intro / はじめに

 1982-1989, nearly one third of the total expenditures of the state

-budget was reserved for financing subsided items, especially for
+budget was reserved for financing subsidized items, especially for

 giving pecuniary aid to keep prices at fixed levels according to a